shuaiwang88/Staff-Scheduling-Using-Genetic-Algorithm/README.md

 The time of each schedule is one of (6,8,10) and weekly working hour constraint is 40 to 44.

-All the daily schdule is randomly generated and you can modify to generate the schedule according to your own problem.
+All the daily schdule is randomly generated and you can modify to generate the schedule accordingly.

 ## todo
 1. Add daily preference.